Last Updated on June 13, 2022 by James Castro

 Now that you have a general idea about what basic, foundational components to consider when starting to design a logo, you can start moving forward on some of the more visual elements beyond color.

-Now, text is definitely important in most logo designs (more on that later), but the right structure really sets up your logo for success or failure.
+Now, the text is definitely important in most logo designs (more on that later), but the right structure really sets up your logo for success or failure.
 Especially when considering that our brains process images 60,000 times faster than words.

 The basic rule of thumb is that a truly effective design should be simple-– this creates immediate recognition.
-Think of the Nike swoosh, Apple’s apple… and even the Starbucks Siren, which although may initially seem pretty involved and complicated, it’s still has a clean simplicity to its design.
+Think of the Nike swoosh, Apple’s apple… and even the Starbucks Siren, which although may initially seem pretty involved and complicated, it still has a clean simplicity to its design.

 According to an in-depth brand analysis done by the people over at HubSpot, they found that: